msaavedra/albert_demo/README.md

 There are two endpoints in this service:

-1. /cc_numbers/validation/{card_number} - a GET request to this service
+1. /cc_numbers/validation/{card_number} - a GET request to this endpoint
 returns the validity and collected data about the card number.

 2. /cc_numbers/random?network={network} - a GET request returns a random
 credit card number and a link to validate it.
-The network querystring parameter can be used to choose the network of the new number.
+The network querystring parameter can be used to choose the network of the new number, for example visa or mastercard.
 If the parameter is omitted, a random network is chosen.

 There is also a swagger endpoint available at:<br />